Generative artificial intelligence improves projections of climate extremes: Method

 \subsection{Data}

-The ERA5 reanalysis dataset, produced by the European Centre for Medium-Range Weather Forecasts (ECMWF), provides hourly data starting from January 1940, with a spatial resolution of approximately 31 km \cite{soci2024era5}.
-Renowned for its extensive coverage and high accuracy, this dataset serves as the foundation for our study.
-In this study, we utilize ERA5 data resampled to a spatial resolution of 0.25° (corresponding to 720 × 1440 grid points globally) and a temporal resolution of 6 hours, as targets.
-Additionally, a coarser daily-mean version with a spatial resolution of approximately 70 km (corresponding to 256 × 512 grid points globally) is used as the guiding condition.
-The dataset is split into two subsets: the first spanning from 1940 to 2000, is used for model training, while the second subset, covering the period from 2005 to 2014, is reserved for testing.
-The ERA5 variables employed in this study include 2-meter temperature (T2M), 10-meter u wind component (U10M), 10-meter v wind component (V10M), mean sea level pressure (MSL), 6 hourly total precipitation (TP), and geopotential (Z) at 250 hPa (Z250) and 500 hPa (Z500).
-The selection of variables such as Z250 and Z500 is specifically aimed at detecting TC-related atmospheric features.
+The ERA5 reanalysis dataset, produced by the European Centre for Medium-Range Weather Forecasts (ECMWF), provides hourly data starting from January 1940 to the present at a spatial resolution of approximately 31 km \cite{soci2024era5}.
+Renowned for its extensive coverage and high accuracy, this dataset serves as the basis of this study.
+We utilize ERA5 resampled to 0.25° resolution (corresponding to 720 × 1440 grid points globally) and 6-hour temporal resolution as target data.
+A coarser daily-mean version with a spatial resolution of approximately 70 km (corresponding to 256 × 512 grid points globally) is used as the conditioning input.
+The dataset is divided into two subsets: 1940-2000 for model training and 2005-2014 for testing.
+The ERA5 variables include 2-meter temperature (T2M), 10-meter u wind component (U10M), 10-meter v wind component (V10M), mean sea level pressure (MSL), 6-hour accumulated total precipitation (TP), and geopotential (Z) at 250 hPa (Z250) and 500 hPa (Z500).
+The inclusion of variables such as Z250 and Z500 is specifically aimed at detecting TC-related circulation features.

-EC-Earth, a GCM participating in CMIP6, is developed collaboratively by several European meteorological and research institutions \cite{doscher2021ec}.
-It is widely applied for climate projection and weather forecasting research.
-In this study, we select the standard EC-Earth configuration with daily outputs at 70 km resolution (256 × 512 grid points).
-The historical data from 1940 to 2000 is used for model training, while the data from 2005 to 2014 is used for testing.
-Additionally, future projections from ScenarioMIP (2015-2100) under four future scenarios (SSP126, SSP245, SSP370, and SSP585) are used for inference and analysis of extreme weather events.
-The CMIP6 variables employed in this study include near-surface air temperature (TAS), eastward near-surface wind (UAS), northward near-surface wind (VAS), and sea level pressure (PSL), which correspond to ERA5 variables T2M, U10M, V10M, and MSL, respectively.
+EC-Earth, a CMIP6 GCM developed collaboratively by a consortium of European meteorological and research institutions \cite{doscher2021ec}, is essential tool for understanding and predicting climate variability and climate change.
+We employ its standard configuration with daily outputs at 70 km resolution (256 × 512 grid points).
+Historical simulations from 1940 to 2000 are used for model training and 2005-2014 for testing.
+Future projections from ScenarioMIP (2015-2100) under four shared socioeconomic pathways (SSP126, SSP245, SSP370, and SSP585) are used for inference and analysis of extreme events.
+The CMIP6 variables include near-surface air temperature (TAS), eastward near-surface wind (UAS), northward near-surface wind (VAS), and sea level pressure (PSL), which correspond to ERA5 variables T2M, U10M, V10M, and MSL, respectively.
 Additional variables include precipitation rate (PR), and geopotential height (ZG).
-To ensure consistency, we reference all variables using ERA5 nomenclature throughout the paper.
+For consistency, all variables are referenced using ERA5 nomenclature throughout this paper.